Visualizing Vector Volume Data

 for exploring your data.
 For example, these statements draw a slice through the

 vector field at a z value midway in the range.

 load wind zmax = max(z(:)); zmin = min(z(:)); streamslice(x,y,z,u,v,w,,,(zmax-zmin)/2)

 This stream slice plot indicates that the flow is in the positive x-direction and also enables you to select starting points in both x and y.
 You could create similar plots that slice the volume in the x-z plane or the y-z plane to gain further insight into your data's range and orientation.

-provides a convenient way to create arrays of starting points.
-For
+convenient way to create arrays of starting points.
+For example, you could

 [sx,sy,sz] = meshgrid(80,20:10:50,0:5:15);